Portishead (band): Formation and Dummy (1991–1995)

-Portishead (1997)
+Portishead and hiatus (1996–2004)

-After their initial success, Portishead withdrew from the spotlight for three years until their second album, Portishead, was released in 1997.
+After their initial success, Portishead took a break from the spotlight and touring until their second album, Portishead, was released in 1997.
 The album's sound differed from Dummy, characterised as "grainy and harsher", with increased use of live instrumentation and less reliance on sampling.
 Three singles, "All Mine", "Over" and "Only You" were released, the first one achieving a Top 10 placing in the UK.

-In 1997, the band performed a one-off show with strings at the Roseland Ballroom in New York City.
-A live album primarily featuring these new orchestral arrangements of the group's songs was released in 1998.
-There was also a long-form VHS video of the performance, and a DVD followed in 2002, with substantial extra material including many early music videos.
+In 1997, the band performed a one-off show with strings at the Roseland Ballroom in New York City; primarily featuring recordings from the show, the live album, Roseland NYC Live, includes orchestral arrangements of the group's songs and was released in 1998.

-Hiatus (1999–2006)

 In 1999, Portishead recorded the song "Motherless Child" with Tom Jones for his album Reload.
+A DVD of Portishead's Roseland Ballroom performance, with substantial extra material including many early musical videos, was released in 2002.
 For the next few years, the band members concentrated on solo projects and other pursuits.

+Third (2005–2008)

 In February 2005, the band appeared live for the first time in seven years at the Tsunami Benefit Concert in Bristol.
 Around that time, Barrow revealed that the band was in the process of writing its third album.
 In August 2006, the band posted two new tracks on its MySpace page (called "Key Bored 299 03" and "Greek Jam"), described by Barrow as "doodles".
 Around the same time, Portishead covered Serge Gainsbourg's "Un Jour Comme un Autre (Requiem for Anna)" on the tribute album Monsieur Gainsbourg Revisited.

-Third (2008)

 On 2 October 2007, Portishead stated that the new album Third had been mixed and was nearly complete, and was due for release in early April 2008.
 The release was later pushed to 28 April.
 On 8 and 9 December 2007, the band curated the All Tomorrow's Parties festival in Minehead, England.
 The festival featured their first full live sets in nearly 10 years.
 They premiered five tracks from the new album: "Silence", "Hunter", "The Rip", "We Carry On", and "Machine Gun".
 On 21 January 2008, a European tour to support the album was announced, together with a headline spot at the Coachella Valley Music and Arts Festival on 26 April 2008, their only U.S. date on the tour.

 Third was made available on Last.fm the week before release, attracting 327,000 listeners in just under 24 hours.
 It was the first time Last.fm had made an album available before its official release date.
 The album was released on 29 April 2008 to coincide with the band's appearance at Coachella.
-Portishead's Geoff Barrow realised a "boyhood fantasy" when Chuck D of Public Enemy joined the band onstage at the "ATP I'll Be Your Mirror" festival curated by Portishead in Asbury Park, NJ in October 2011.
-He contributed his verse from the Public Enemy song "Black Steel in the Hour of Chaos" over Portishead's single "Machine Gun".
+On 18 May 2008, Barrow expressed Portishead's enthusiasm for recording new material on their website's blog, stating that he "can't wait to write some new tunes".